 Averted with Madoka's mother who is implied to be a big whig at some company

 Played with in regards to Kyubey's countless clients over the ages, which include Joan of Arc and Cleopatra.
 Kyubey claims that without his Miracle Contracts, humankind would still 'be naked in caves' which implies the wishes were helpful for these woman.
 However, Kyubey's gender is ambigious if the Incubators have genders at all.
-Finally, considering how helpful Kyubey is after the contract is made, his clients still did everything themselves.
+Second, considering how helpful Kyubey is after the contract is made, his clients still did everything themselves.
+Third, if Kyubey is right that humans would still be cavemen if he hadn't made contracts with certain girls and women, it implies that the male half of humanity did absolutely nothing.

 In Episode 6, Madoka nearly kills Sayaka by throwing her soul gem away in order to prevent her from fighting Kyoku.
 She hoped that by throwing away the gem she could prevent one of them from dying.